-Html sites are single linked html pages, cheap and quick to build, whereas CMS sites are interlinked dynamic database driven systems, more expensive to set up – but they are cheaper and quicker to update in the long run.
+Html sites are single-linked html pages, cheap and quick to build, whereas CMS sites are interlinked dynamic database driven systems, more expensive to set up – but they are cheaper and quicker to update in the long run.

 WordPress.com or WordPress.org?

 A basic blog account at WordPress.com is free; but will only give you limited functionality, not able to add plugins for things like newsletters and join ups etc. This means its not suitable for a fully fledged website for business.
-When you enrol at wordpress.com you are given a domain name URL like http://www.myblog.wordpress.com, which most visitors can spot it is not a privately owned domain name.
+When you enrol at WordPress.com you are given a subdomain name URL like http://www.myblog.wordpress.com, which most visitors can spot it is not a privately owned domain name.
 I have a http://www.webdesinz.wordpress.com blog, just to illustrate how it works.
 Of course, WordPress.com does have the facility to add a private domain name to mask your blog address, and replace it with a single private domain name; but because you have to pay for monthly hosting for that service, you might as well have your own independent site running separately in the first place.
 WordPress.org, is the place where developers can view then download the open-source free themes and plugins by the dozen, then build a WordPress site for you, with all the bells and whistles you desire.
 I am not suggesting a lay person try and do this themselves, unless they are a little bit savvy with developing already.